smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 way is to allow read/execute access to the local users group (e.g. PH-LAPTOP\Users).

-*DO NOT TRY TO RUN BULK INSERT FROM NETWORK DRIVES or CLOUD DRIVES (e.g. Google Drive).* Use a local directory which SQL Server has access to.
+*DO NOT TRY TO RUN BULK INSERT FROM NETWORK DRIVES or CLOUD DRIVES (e.g. Google Drive).* Use a local directory which SQL Server has access to; e.g. somewhere on the C: drive.
 Note that SQL Server *BULK LOAD* behaves dirrently if you logon using Windows authentication (where it will use your credentials to access the files) to using a username and password (where it will use the Server's credentials to acces the file).

 ```